 Ken is an associate professor of pediatrics, anesthesiology and bioengineering (adjunct) at the University of Washington.
 He is an attending critical care physician in the Pediatric Intensive Care Units at Seattle Children’s Hospital.
 His active research program develops optical spectroscopic technologies for clinical assessment of cellular oxygenation and mitochondrial function.
 His laboratory has been funded by grants from the National Institutes of Health, American Heart Association, Whitaker Foundation, McMillen Foundation, Medic One Foundation, W. H. Coulter Foundation and Washington State Life Science Discovery Fund.

 Wayne is a research scientist at the University of Washington.
 His expertise is in the field of optical spectroscopy with specific emphasis and experience in spectroscopy of oxygen transport proteins and tissue.
-His background includes chemistry and the development of optical devices.
+His background includes development both devices and methods, and he has coordinated multiple human subject and clinical studies.